mbellabah/mbellabah.github.io/src/content/posts/nozick.md

 ---

-**Author's note:** I'd written this piece for a class on Justice at MIT in response to a prompt---however, as per the professor's request, I will not be sharing the prompt; that said, the article remains readable even without prior knowledge of the prompt I'm responding to.
+**Author's note:** I'd written this piece for a class on Justice at MIT in response to a prompt--however, as per the professor's request, I will not be sharing the prompt; that said, the article remains readable even without prior knowledge of the prompt I'm responding to.
 (Note that because this article was written for a class, with very minor edits, the style and structure of writing is different to other